pbougue/tartare/documentation/tartare.md

 - for `Contributor` of `geographic` type, can be `bano_file`, `poly_file` or `osm_file`

 When collecting a new `Data Set` for the `Data Source` (either manually or automatically), its  Validity Period is automaticaly computed.
 Specs are [available here](./validity_periods.md).

+(2) input.options provides the following properties:
+- `directory` : provide a sub-directory, usefull when connecting to a FTP ressource
+- `authent.username` : for a secured ressource (FTP or HTTP), contains the login
+- `authent.password` : for a secured ressource (FTP or HTTP), contains the password.
+Be carefull, when consulting the API, this field is hidden for security matters.

 ### Contributor's Process properties
 The `Contributor` processes are described [in this page](./preprocesses.md).